iotaledger/bee-rfcs/text/0013-trits-t5b1/0013-trits-t5b1.md

 - algorithms are well defined and vetted as they have been used by [IRI](https://github.com/iotaledger/iri)/[cIRI](https://github.com/iotaledger/entangled/tree/develop/ciri) for both network communications and storage layers for a long time;
 <!-- TODO Edit link -->
 - it will follow a well-defined interface provided by RFC#10;

+It should only be noted, as previously stated, that different implementations are possible and some may raise security concerns.